ohersi1/Nandos-SurveyForm/README.md

 Things I learned or practiced in this project:
 * Importing Google fonts instead of using the regular sans-seriff font.
-* Wrapping the label element around the input element to correcly assign the label to the input field.
+* Wrapping the label element around the input element to correcly assign the label to the corresponding input field.
 * Using placeholder text as a default instead of an empty input field.
 *